Post

 PuTTY MicroPython help

-• Now you can try to play with LED using Python shell - or rather REPL (Read, Eval, Print Loop)
+• Now you can try to play with LED using Python shell (or REPL - Read, Eval, Print Loop).

 MicroPython in Visual Studio Code

-• Install MicroPico Extension (if you have Remote-SSH extension, make sure to install it on a local computer)
+• Install MicroPico Extension (former name Pico-W-Go).
+If you have Remote-SSH extension, make sure to install it on a local computer)

 Install extension